 For some, even personal updates can be a source of frustration.
 I think we all have at least one friend who’s always bragging about his or her latest accomplishment, purchase, vacation, or night out.
 Since no one enjoys feeling inferior, it doesn’t take long for bad feelings to develop when we’re constantly subjected to someone else’s highlight reel.

 So, short of pulling the plug on your social sites, what can you do to make social media less unsocial and more satisfying?

 For a start, pare down your friends list.
 It’s impossible to keep up with hundreds of friends — you’d have to spend hours a day online to see everyone’s postings.
 Don’t be afraid to drop the high school classmates you don’t remember, the co-workers from three jobs ago, the neighbors who have moved away or the business acquaintances you barely know.
 If you’re afraid of hurt feelings, simply mute or unfollow their postings without severing the connection; they won’t know that you aren’t seeing their posts, and you’ll have a streamlined feed that focuses on the people who are most important to you.

 Be cautious as well about what you “like” on social sites.
 Facebook tries to gauge what to show you based on the posts you like, so if you click “like” on a funny video, you’re telling Facebook you enjoy those sorts of posts.
 Save your likes for personal posts and you’ll have less clutter on your page.

 Lastly, don’t forget to be a good social media citizen yourself.
-Don’t post things constantly and don’t share posts you wouldn’t want to see on your own page.
+Don’t post things constantly, and think before you post; not everything you enjoy needs to be shared.

 Social media shouldn’t be an obligation or a source of bad feelings.
 If your social media activity is making you unhappy, do something about it.
 The real world is frustrating, chaotic and noisy enough; you don’t need social sites making it worse.